 - 1 Serrano de-seeded diced

-- Sliced cheese of choice – we used Cabot Pepperjack
+- Shredded cheese of choice – we used Cabot Pepperjack

 - Salt